 Step 2: Launch the Clean up tool and choose the options "Clear Reindex", "Clear Bulk Print", "Fail Active Jobs", "Fail All Productions", and "Not Processing All Cases".
 Close the clean up tool.

 Step 3: Delete the contents of the PEstate (PM) and ADTemp folders manually while all services are stopped during the recycle services script.
+(NOTE: The new Recycle Services script for the 7.x versions includes this step in the script processes.
+You can skip this step if you use that script.)

 These are the possible default locations: